 Cafeteria food is known for not tasting great, but many college students don’t think they can afford buying groceries out of pocket.
-However, there are plenty of cheap and easy meals for college students, even without access to a kitchen!
+However, there are plenty of cheap and easy college-friendly recipes for students, even without access to a kitchen!

 Beans and Rice